tomeryeh/demo/tournament/tutorial.md

 The game server has to use the ``roomName`` field to identify who exactly left the game.
 This ID is unique and serves as a subscription ID.
 Since this ID is generated when subscribing to a room, the game client sends it to the game server when asking for a game room.
 That's how the game server can know which player exactly left the game.

-This is a bit of a hassle, so in future versions of Kuzzle, we plan to add subscriptions metadata, to help application designers to better handle this kind of problem by letting them add custom data to these events.
+This is a bit of a hassle, so in future versions of Kuzzle, we plan to add subscriptions metadata, to help application designers to better handle this kind of problem by letting them add custom data along with these events.